Mabuchi Motor: China Business Unit

 Then, in January 2012, Mabuchi inaugurated its China Business Unit (CBU), in which three factors, namely production, sales and technology, are combined with each other, and started product development, mass-production and sales to meet local needs.
 In line with the second phase of production base reorganization, the company launched a new base to strengthen the existing bases.
 In November, Mabuchi Motor (Jiangxi) Co., Ltd. started its operations.
 In November, the second factory of Mabuchi Motor (Yingtan) Co., Ltd. was completed.
 In December, a new factory specialized for a motor for power window lifters and power seats was completed in Jiangsu.

 Printer/scanner/copier motors

 December saw the release of an inner-rotor-type brushless motor, and Mabuchi entered the market of an application for driving all-in-one devices, each of which is capable of functioning as a copier/fax/printer.
 In January 2013, a sales division was established at Mabuchi Motor (Jiangsu) Co., Ltd. and cumulative production and sales quantity of all the motors since the company establishment exceeded 40 billion units.

 Building Mexico Mabuchi

 In August 2014, the company established Mabuchi Motor Mexico S.A. de C.V., wholly owned by Mabuchi Motor Co., Ltd., so as to be closer to clients in North America.
 From 2010 to 2015, net sales increased from approximately 80 billion JPY to 108 billion JPY.

-Currently, the Mexican subsidiary has a Declaration of abnormal quality status in its products at a global level, in which it is working hard to eliminate it and improve all manufacturing conditions.

-Mabuchi Motor Mexico has a very high turnover of personnel, this is due to the fact that the economic conditions for hiring operating personnel are very low, making it impossible to compete in the area with surrounding companies, in addition to the fact that the rules are very limited in the company for a little over two years, the staff do what they want and there are no consequences.